arvindag/Misc-Docs/GoLang.md

 a float64. **Celsius(t)** and **Fahrenheit(t)** are conversions, not function calls.
 A conversion from one type to another is allowed if both have the same underlying type, or if both are unnamed pointer types that point to variables of the same underlying type.
 These conversions change the type but not the representation of the value.
 In any case, a type conversions never fails at run time.
-Some special conversions might changed the representation of of the value like float64 to int conversion or string to []byte slice conversions.
+Some special conversions might change the representation of the value like float64 to int conversion or string to []byte slice conversions.
 Named types also make it possible to define new behaviors for the values of the type.
 These behaviors are expressed as a set of functions associated with the type, called the type's *methods*.